amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 * If a test with multiple asserts fails, it takes longer to determine what actually went wrong
 #### 14) No tests should affect other tests.
 The order that the tests are ran should not affect the output
 * If tests are modifying any objects that are used throughout the class, those objects should be re-initialized before each test
-#### 15) Know when to pass an object vs passing primitives vs making a criteria object
-#### 16) Know where to put the new operator in your application
-* Factory classes can have the new operator for any  type of object
-* Remaining classes should generally not have the new operator show up except for the creation of classes such as
-  * Collections
-  * POJO/entity/value objects
-  * Other classes that have no side effects and minimum logic in them
 #### 17) Never return null
 #### 18) Do not use interfaces for POJO/entity/value objects
 * This causes adding a field to the class to be a non-passive change